 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
 The verification does not ensure the accuracy of any specific composite presentation.

 Western Asset – Core Plus portfolios are discretionary fixed-income portfolios that offer – to individual and taxable institutional investors – tailored bond management which seeks to maximize total return and has the flexibility to invest across a range of fixed-income sectors, including the U.S. government, federal agency, domestic corporate, mortgage, non-U.S. sovereign and corporate (both U.S. dollar-denominated and non-U.S. dollar-denominated), emerging market debt, high yield and money market/cash equivalent sectors.
 Exposure to certain fixed income sectors represented in the strategy are achieved by investing in shares of one or more mutual funds managed by Western Asset.
-The composite is comprised of accounts that are separately managed accounts (SMAs), managed in accordance with the strategy with an account minimum of US $150,000 (prior to 11/1/2014, the composite minimum was US $250,000).
-As of January 1, 2007, the composite employs a 10% significant cash flow policy.
+The composite is comprised of accounts that are separately managed accounts (SMAs), managed in accordance with the strategy with an account minimum of US $150,000.
+The composite employs a 10% significant cash flow policy.
 The composite was created on January 1, 2007.

 Effective January 1, 2013, the number of portfolios reflects a change from prior periods due to an aggregation of accounts as reported by one sponsor.
 For periods prior to 2013, the firm excluded accounts designated by the sponsor as client-restricted.